Hany-Almnaem/pdp/design.md

   - Manage proving periods
 - **State management**: Maintains proof set state including roots, sizes, and challenge epochs

+Search over proof set data to find a challenged leaf is the heart of the PDPVerifier.
+To do this efficiently the verifier needs binary search.
+To implement binary search efficiently with a mutating array of proofset roots we use a Fenwick/BIT tree variant.
+See the design document: https://www.notion.so/filecoindev/PDP-Logical-Array-4405cda734964622993d3d58389942e8

+Much of the design of the verifier comes down to preventing proving parties from grinding attacks: See grinding prevention design document: https://www.notion.so/filecoindev/PDP-Grinding-Mitigations-1a3dc41950c180de9403cc2bb5c14bbb

+The verifier charges for its services with a proof fee.
+See the working proof fee design document: https://www.notion.so/filecoindev/Pricing-mechanism-for-PDPverifier-12adc41950c180ea9608cb419c369ba4

+For historical context please see the original design document of what has become the verifier: https://docs.google.com/document/d/1VwU182XZb54d__FQqMIJ_Srpk5a65QlDv_ffktnhDN0/edit?tab=t.0#heading=h.jue9m7srjcr3

 ### PDP Listener
+The listener contract coordinates a concrete storage agreement between a storage client and provider using the PDPVerifier's proving service.

 - **Event handling**: Receives notifications about all operations
 - **Interface requirements**: Must implement methods to receive operation events
 - **Implementation details**: Handles fault logic and can fail operations

+See the design document: https://www.notion.so/filecoindev/PDP-Extensibility-The-Listener-Contract-1a3dc41950c1804b9a21c15bc0abc95f

 ### SimplePDPService

+This is the default instantiation of the PDPListener.

 - **Fault handling**: Reports faults when proving fails
 - **Proving period management**: Manages the timing of proof challenges
 - **Challenge window implementation**: Enforces time constraints for proof submission